 Where to buy pipe straps

 Pipe straps are available from plumbing supply stores, and hardware stores, with prices varying between brands and sizes.
 They can also be made from different materials including metal and plastic.
-You can call your local plumber from Plumbers Direct on 1300 896 508 – for advice on the type and size of strap you need to purchase.
+You can hire plumbers Sydney from Plumbers Direct on 1300 896 508 – for advice on the type and size of strap you need to purchase.

 How to install pipe straps